Arduino-Based Substation SCADA System with Visual Basic HMI

 However, industrial-grade SCADA solutions are often expensive, complex, and difficult to implement for students, small industries, or research applications.
 To overcome these limitations, this project presents a low-cost Arduino-based Substation SCADA system, combined with a Visual Basic-based HMI (Human Machine Interface).

-This system replicates core SCADA functionalities such as:
+This system replicates core SCADA functionalities such as:- Real-time monitoring of voltage and current

 - Remote operation of circuit breakers